 In June 2016, the Company entered into an Exclusive License Agreement with Genentech, Inc. ("Genentech").
-The agreement gives the Company access to Genentech's LRRK2 inhibitor small molecule program for Parkinson's disease.
+The agreement gives the Company access to Genentech's leucine-rich repeat kinase 2 ("LRRK2") inhibitor small molecule program for Parkinson's disease.
 Under the agreement, Genentech granted the Company (i) an exclusive, worldwide, sublicensable license under Genentech's rights to certain patents and patent applications directed to small molecule compounds which bind to and inhibit LRRK2 and (ii) a non-exclusive, worldwide, sublicensable license to certain related know-how, in each case, to develop and commercialize certain compounds and licensed products incorporating any such compound.